kenneth2k1/VerySimpleAPI/README.md

 1. Install node and express
 2. Terminal to the folder where the "api.js" file is located
 3. Run the program using "node api.js"
+4. Open your browser and go to "http://localhost::9999/"